gbif/vocabulary/vocabulary-importer/README.md

 The columns of this file are (note that it uses a semicolon as separator):

 ```
-Concept;Parent;Label_en;AlternativeLabels_en;Label_es;AlternativeLabels_es;Definition_en
+Concept;Parent;Label_en;AlternativeLabels_en;Label_es;AlternativeLabels_es;Definition_en;sameAsUris;externalDefinitions
 ```

 For example, for `LifeStage` we could have a concepts file like this:

 ```
-Concept;Parent;Label_en;AlternativeLabels_en;Label_es;AlternativeLabels_es;Definition_en
+Concept;Parent;Label_en;AlternativeLabels_en;Label_es;AlternativeLabels_es;Definition_en;sameAsUris;externalDefinitions
-Egg;;Egg;;Huevo;;The egg is the organic vessel containing the zygote in which an embryo develops until it can survive on its own, at which point the animal hatches
+Egg;;Egg;;Huevo;;The egg is the organic vessel containing the zygote in which an embryo develops until it can survive on its own, at which point the animal hatches;;
-Chick;;Chick;;Polluelo;;A chick is a bird that has not yet reached adulthood
+Chick;;Chick;;Polluelo;;A chick is a bird that has not yet reached adulthood;;
 ```

-If we want to have more than 1 alternative label per concept we should use a delimiter to separate them.
+For columns that accept a list of values, such as alternative labels, sameAs uris and external definitions, we should use a delimiter to separate them.
 A pipe("|") should be used as default but another one can be used if it conflicts in some vocabularies (see below how to specify a custom delimiter in the tool).

 * **Hidden labels**